Overcome The Feeling That Your Are Not Good Enough

-How would it be to go about your day knowing that you were good enough and that you no longer needed outside validation?
+How would it be to go about your day knowing that you felt good about yourself and that you no longer needed outside validation to consider yourself as good enough?
 How would it feel to just be you and still be secure in the knowledge that you are okay just the way you are?

 If you are tired of feeling incompetent follow these steps and begin your journey of personal development:

 When you run into an unpleasant emotion, what happens?
 You block it!
 You shun the emotion; it doesn’t feel good inside and so you want to escape it.